yvelikova/axway-open-docs/content/en/docs/apigtw_security/admin_redactors.md

 API Gateway enables you to remove sensitive content from messages monitored in the API Gateway Manager web console and traffic monitoring database.
 You can redact sensitive content message content types such as HTTP headers, JSON, XML, HTML form, and plain text.

 For example, sensitive data such as user passwords or credit card details can be redacted from both request and response messages.
-This means that such sensitive data is only ever present in the API Gateway memory during message processing, and is never displayed onscreen or persisted to disk.
+This means that such sensitive data is only ever present in the gteway memory during message processing, and is never displayed onscreen or persisted to disk.
 This is shown in the following architecture diagram:

 ![Redact sensitive message content from API Gateway](/Images/APIGateway/admin_redaction.png)